2018 Provincial Apiarist report

 Small hive beetle (Aethina tumida)

 SHB is an insect pest of honey bees.
-A total of 18 apiaries, both commercial (operating 50 or more colonies) and small-scale (operating 49 or fewer colonies), tested positive for SHB in Ontario (one in Haldimand, 11 in Niagara, 5 in Norfolk and 1 in Timiskaming).
-This represents fewer new detections in 2017 compared to 2016 (n=21).
+A total of 35 apiaries, both commercial (operating 50 or more colonies) and small-scale (operating 49 or fewer colonies), tested positive for SHB in Ontario.
+This represents an increase in new detections in 2018 when compared to 2017 (n=18).
 Due to the high rate of inspection of colonies in the Niagara region to allow for the movement of colonies out of Ontario for pollination services, colonies in this region make up a large proportion of apiary inspections.

-The province has transitioned to a management strategy, which is consistent with other jurisdictions with SHB.
-Through a SHB working group (comprised of representatives from the beekeeping sector, technology transfer specialists and government representatives), OMAFRA is collaborating with industry specialists and other provinces to limit the spread of SHB and mitigate the economic impact of this pest on Ontario’s beekeeping industry.
+The province is maintaining its SHB management strategy, which is consistent with other jurisdictions with SHB.
+Through a SHB working group (comprised of representatives from the beekeeping sector, technology transfer specialists and government representatives), OMAFRA is collaborating with industry specialists and other provinces on options to limit the spread of SHB and mitigate the economic impact of this pest on Ontario’s beekeeping industry.

 The ministry has created an online map showing the number of SHB-positive bee yards confirmed in each township.
 This map provides current data for other jurisdictions that import Ontario honey bees and informs beekeepers about where SHB has been detected in Ontario, which helps them to manage the risk to their beekeeping activities.